Canvas Venture Fund hires early-stage investor Ben Narasin

-SAN FRANCISCO (Reuters) - Early-stage venture-capital firm Canvas Venture Fund said it has hired as its fifth general partner Ben Narasin, an investor with picks including LendingClub Corp and human resources software company Zenefits under his belt.
+SAN FRANCISCO, Sept 15 (Reuters) - Early-stage venture-capital firm Canvas Venture Fund said it has hired as its fifth general partner Ben Narasin, an investor with picks including LendingClub Corp and human resources software company Zenefits under his belt.

 Narasin, who most recently ran the seed investment fund of TriplePoint Ventures, said he wanted to make the change in part so he could advise companies in a more integrated and sustained way, for example by taking a board seat.